siberianfox/tinygwiki/TinyG-Configuration.md

 </pre>

 ### $JE - Set JSON Echo verbosity
+If you are using JSON mode with high-speed files (many short lines at high feed rates) you probably want setting 2 or 3.
+You may also want to change the baud rate to 230400.
 <pre>
 $je=0      - Silent - no responses given to JSON commands
 $je=1      - Omit body - JSON Response contains no body - footer only